paragoner1/ore-mining-bot/README.md

 ### 🏢 Multi-Wallet & Enterprise – Starting at $8k
 - Multi-wallet orchestration (5-20+ independent instances)
-- Custom strategy tuning for your capital and risk profile
+- Custom strategy development for your capital and risk profile
-- RPC infrastructure setup with redundancy and failover
+- Advanced RPC infrastructure with redundancy and failover
-- Integration with analytics tools (refinore.com, etc.)
+- Performance optimization and ongoing tuning
 - Priority support with <2hr response time
-- Ongoing optimization as market conditions evolve
+- Dedicated communication channel (Telegram/Discord)

 Limited to 10 clients at a time.